wesleycamargo/azure-docs.pt-br/articles/event-hubs/event-hubs-dotnet-standard-getstarted-receive-eph.md

     }
     ```

-## <a name="write-a-main-console-method-that-uses-the-simpleeventprocessor-class-to-receive-messages"></a>Escrever um método de console principal que usa a classe SimpleEventProcessor para receber mensagens de um Hub de Eventos
+## <a name="update-the-main-method-to-use-simpleeventprocessor"></a>Atualize o método Main para usar o SimpleEventProcessor

 1. Adicione as instruções `using` a seguir à parte superior do arquivo Program.cs.